-Unlike other Marquis Reagent Providers we provide you with everything you need to identify illicit substances and compounds such as MDMA or Molly.
+Unlike other Marquis Reagent MDMA Test Kit Providers we provide you with a kit that tests everything you need to identify illicit substances and compounds such as MDMA or Molly.

 With over a decade of experience WIM Scientific Laboratories makes use of superior laboratory chemicals and extensive attention to detail, ensuring that your marquis reagent will react in a dependable and decisive way for each test.

 Avoid copy cat bedroom “chemist” suppliers!
 All WIM Scientific Lab analytical reagents are made to order and not stored for long periods in third party distribution centers such as Amazon.
-All marquis test kit reagents are 10 ml not 5ml or 7ml.
+All marquis reagent MDMA Test Kits are 10 ml not 5ml or 7ml.
 We do not use plastic droppers due to the contamination of reagents and shortened life span of the product.